cloud-hackathon/skyway-apps/sfu-videochat/README.md

    ```

 2. Move to `sfu-videochat` directory
-3. Once you’ve given it a try, sign up for the free[Community Edition](https://console-webrtc-free.ecl.ntt.com/users/registration) and get an API Ke
+3. Once you've given it a try, sign up for the free [Community Edition](https://console-webrtc-free.ecl.ntt.com/users/registration) and get an API Key
 4. Run application with the API key you got in step 3

    ``` shell